streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: Defines a list of patterns that can be used in ignoreRegExpList and includeRegExpList
+: Defines a list of patterns that can be used in ignoreRegExpList and includeRegExpList.

 Default
 : _- none -_